mnr/writing-wip/dimensions_living_book/pedicure.md

 I bought Greta that beer and stuck around while she drank it.
 I had no loss of blood and was able to drive her home.
 Maybe I'm being overly-dramatic (I am), but at the time, there were a lot of large men who were not wearing nail polish.
 There was one of me.
 Add Greta and there were two of us with paint.

 I grew up in St. Paul, Minnesota with an entitled attitude gained from living in a big city.
-I then went to school in Menomonie, Wisconsin, a small town of 20,000.
-It was only a few days before I offended one of my classmates by suggesting farmers were somehow deficient.
+I then went to school in Menomonie, Wisconsin, a small town of 12,000.
+It was only a few days before I offended one of my classmates by suggesting farmers were bumpkins.

 "Don't make fun of farmers with your mouth full," he informed me.